-The MBG GUI requires a browser that supports JavaScript.
-The built-in MSL text-mode browser does not support JavaScript and cannot be used to manage MBG.
+The MiVoice Border Gateway GUI requires a browser that supports JavaScript.
+The built-in MSL textmode browser does not support JavaScript and cannot be used to manage MBG.

 Some troubleshooting or advanced configuration requires command-line access.
 SSH is the only supported mechanism to reach the MSL command line remotely.
-On Microsoft Windows, Mitel recommends the use of PuTTY (a small, free SSH client).
-Open SSH is included with Apple Mac OS X (open Terminal and type "ssh"), and is included with or available for most flavors of Unix.
+On Microsoft WindowsopenSSH is included with Microsoft Windows 10 or higher version (open Terminal and type "ssh"), and is included with or available for most flavors of Linux.
+The SSH server on the MBG should only be active when working with Mitel technical support.
+It should be disabled at other times.